 Digital Process Lab Supervisor

-The School of Art & Design at the University of Wisconsin–Stout invites applications for a new Digital Process Lab Supervisor.
-Management of the School of Art & Design Digital Process Lab requires advanced technical and instructional knowledge and skills to operate and maintain a wide variety of digital 2D and 3D printing and fabrication technology, as well as photographic documentation and motion capture equipment.
-This position involves instructional support in digital fabrication and documentation for all the Bachelor of Fine Art programs in art and design as well as the Bachelor of Science program in Art Education.
-Research and implement - in collaboration with faculty - new equipment, hardware and software as it pertains to industry-standard digital art and design fabrication and documentation.
+The University of Wisconsin-Stout invites applications for a new Digital Process Lab Supervisor.
+An ideal candidate will bring a maker ethos to current and emerging technologies and to the community in which they are used.
+Management of the Digital Process Lab requires advanced technical, instructional knowledge, and skills to operate and maintain a wide variety of digital 2D and 3D printing and fabrication technology.
+This position involves instructional support in digital fabrication and documentation for all the Bachelor of Fine Art programs in art and design as well as the Bachelor of Science programs.
+Research and implement - in collaboration with faculty, staff, and students - new equipment, hardware and software as it pertains to industry-standard digital art and design fabrication and documentation.
 Pursue grant writing and professional development in the latest applied practices in digital printing, fabrication, and emerging media.
 Train and supervise student and limited-term employees.
-Maintain and manage the expanding archive of documented digital student work files and other media that supports teaching, assessment, and accreditation.
 Maintain typical university work week hours, with occasional after-hours event support and attendance.
-Other duties may be assigned by the Director.
+The position reports to the School of Art and Design Director/Associate Dean of the College of Arts, Communication, Humanities and Social Sciences.
+Other duties may be assigned.

-- Minimum of three years of experience in hands-on technology skills, including management of color printing and/or 3D printing technologies
+- Minimum of two years of experience in hands-on technology skills, including management of color printing and/or 3D printing technologies

-- Knowledge of Adobe Creative Suite (such as Photoshop, Illustrator, & InDesign) and Microsoft Office Suite (such as Outlook and Excel)
+- Knowledge of Adobe Creative Suite (such as Photoshop, Illustrator, & lnDesign) and Microsoft Office Suite (such as Outlook and Excel)